kubernetes-retired/kubefed/docs/userguide.md

     echo; echo
 done
 ```

-Now make sure `nginx` is running properly in each cluster:
+Ensure `nginx` is running properly in each cluster:

 ```bash
 for c in cluster1 cluster2; do